Shubhangi-vyas/Educonnect.Ai/README.md

 A platform that connects Education and AI to help student and specially abled person  makes their task easy.
 This AI platform, **EduConnect AI**, was developed as part of the AI **internship at IBM**.
 It is designed to assist all students, including those with disabilities, by automating tasks and making education more accessible.
 In this project, we leverage Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL) to automate various educational tasks.
 Our key features include **real-time conversion of American Sign Language (ASL) signs to text and audio**, enhancing communication for students who use sign language.
 Additionally, we have developed a suite of tools to aid in learning, such as a **handwritten equation solver, a handwritten text extractor, a computer text extractor, and a text summarizer**.
 These services aim to simplify and accelerate various academic tasks, making education more inclusive and efficient for everyone.

-# use technologies:-
+# Use Technologies:-
 Framework- Flask
 Backend- Python,Javascript
 Frontend - Html,css,Bootstarp
 Libraries - Pytorch,opencv ,Numpy, Pillow, matplotlib,transformers
 others - Transfomers,easyocr,Websocket.io

-# Excute commands :-
+# Excute Commands :-
-1.create venv for better practice
+1.Create venv for better practice
 2.Install all Libraries and dependencies
 3.Run app.py